-Cardiovascular examination is a central tool for assessing the cardiovascular system.
-Examination includes assessment of vital signs and jugular venous pulse, chest inspection and palpation, and, most importantly, auscultation of the heart.
-For specific auscultatory findings in valvular heart disease, see .
-For specific auscultatory findings of heart defects, see .
-Details regarding the specific signs and symptoms of cardiovascular disease can be found in the links provided below.
+The cardiovascular examination is an essential cardiological tool that comprises the assessment of vital signs and jugular venous pulse, chest inspection and palpation, and, most importantly, auscultation of the heart.
+For specific auscultatory findings in valvular heart disease, see “ .”
+For specific auscultatory findings of heart defects, see “ .”
+Details regarding the specific signs and symptoms of cardiovascular disease can be found via the links provided below.

-- The patient should be sitting for several minutes before measuring blood pressure.
+- The patient should sit for several minutes before blood pressure is measured.

-- The patient should be asked to rest his/her straight arm horizontally on a surface at heart level.
+- Ask the patient to rest the arm on a horizontal surface at the level of the heart.

-- Record the pressure in both arms (and legs) and note any differences.
+- Record the pressure in both arms and note any differences.

 - Determine the systolic and diastolic blood pressure value (e.g., auscultatory method using Korotkoff sounds over the brachial artery).

 - Repeat measurement.